-Policy consultation period

-Policy determined on 6 February 2023 Policy published on school website 15 March 2023 Policy contact name and position 1 Samantha McCarthy-Patmore, Headteacher Amendments after determination ) - Department for Education school l number 878-3110 Age range 4 to 11.
-There is also Early Years provision from 2 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 12 Priority for children to another se South Dartmoor Community College Priority for children from another setting No Designated religious character Yes - Church of England Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below Key Dates Normal round to Reception When to apply 15 November 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 202 244 Key Dates In-Year admission ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted school days of the form being submitted
+Policy consultation period · · 1 November 2022 to 6 January 2023 Policy determined on 6 February 2023 Policy published on school website 15 March 2023 Policy contact name and position Samuel Butler, Headteacher Amendments after determination - Department for Education schoo I number 878-3462 Age range 4 to 11.
+There is also Early Years provision from 2.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 )24-25 20 Priority for children to another se etting Chulmleigh Community College Priority for children from another setting Morchard Bishop Pre-school Designated religious character Yes - Church of England Priority according to faith Yes Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Yes - only to be used for faith priority.
+See below Key Dates Normal round to Re When to apply 15 November 2023 to 15 January 2024 Decision 16 April 20 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 202 24 Key Dates In-Year admission T ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal Deadline to hear appeal ne to hear appeal within 30 school days of the form being submitted